k8snetworkplumbingwg/accelerated-bridge-cni/docs/configuration-reference.md

 ### Runtime Configuration

-The SR-IOV CNI accepts a MAC address when passed as a runtime configuration - that is as part of a Kubernetes Pod spec.
+The Accelerated Bridge CNI accepts a MAC address when passed as a runtime configuration - that is as part of a Kubernetes Pod spec.
 An example pod with a runtime configuration is:

 ```
 apiVersion: v1